Translation of the Final Fantasy IV Documents on Settings Book

 The power of the wrath of Zeus, highest among the gods of the heavens, sealed into an idol of Zeus by a high and noble wizard.
 Attacks enemies with lightning, the same as Thundara.

 Bell of Silence

-One peal of this bell will seal away magic-using enemies' spells.
-Possesses the same effect as the white magic Silece; particularly effective against enemies who've mastered black magics.
+One peal of this bell will seal away the spells of magic-using enemies.
+Possesses the same effect as the white magic Silece; particularly effective against enemies who have mastered black magics.

 One sip of this wine will turn anyone into a berserker.
 Will increase one's attack power, but lowers one's powers of evasion.
 Effectively the same as the white magic Berserk.